-\end{theorem} \begin{proof} See Appendix \ref{appA}. \end{proof} The following two special input states result in interesting $N_{opt}$ optimal matrices: \begin{itemize} \item Pure input state: For the case of pure input state, the rate-distortion curve reduces to a single point where the rate is $R =0$, the optimal $N_{opt} = q_0 \rho$ and $D = D_{R_0}$.
+\begin{remark} The following two special source states result in interesting $N_{opt}$ optimal matrices.
+(I) Pure input state: For the case of pure input state, the rate-distortion curve reduces to a single point where the rate is $R =0$, the optimal $N_{opt} = q_0 \rho$ and $D = D_{R_0}$.
 This is because the pure input state has no correlation with the reference, so the receiver can simply use local randomness in its decoder.
 (II) Diagonal (among canonical eigen-basis) quantum input state: In this case, the optimal operator $N_{opt}$ will also be diagonal. \end{remark}